satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 not acknowledged; (4) There is no measure of the quality of a review;
 and (5) Reviews take a lot of time, and once submitted cannot evolve.
-We propose that these problems can be resolved by making the following changes to the review process:

-Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and would place less of a burden on any one reviewer, enabling a more comprehensive and timely review.
+We propose that these problems can be resolved by making the following changes to the review process: Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and would place less of a burden on any one reviewer, enabling a more comprehensive and timely review.
 Providing reviewers materials and methods to perform comprehensive evaluation would facilitate transparency and enable greater scrutiny by people from different fields using different nomenclature, leading to greater clarity and cross-fertilization of ideas.
 Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could lead to assessments for promotions and grants.
 Quantifying review quality could help establish the role and importance of reviewers and information generated during a review as well as quantitatively assess the importance of a submitted article.
 Expediting reviews and allowing for post-publication review by making reviews dynamic, interactive, conducted in real time, and continue on as a living document, can allow for the dialogue to continue and flourish, incrementally improving the scientific literature.
 We argue that these solutions can be addressed by building upon computer programming code management systems.
-We provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.
+In this article, we provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

-Moreover, such systems would enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
-Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.\ :sup:``[a] <#cmnt1>`_`\  [XXOOXXOO]

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review